brisbanemakerspace/bms-wiki/policies/constitution.md

 4. maintaining the register of members of the association.

 ## 18. Membership of management committee
-1. The management committee of the association consists of a president, treasurer and secretary, and any other members of the association elected at a general meeting.
+1. The management committee of the association consists of a president, vice president, treasurer, secretary and diversity officer, and any other members of the association elected at a general meeting.
 2. A member of the management committee, other than a secretary appointed by the management committee under rule 15(1)(2)(3), must be a member of the association.
 3. At each annual general meeting of the association, the members of the management committee must retire from office, but are eligible, on nomination, for re-election.
 4. A member of the association may be appointed to a casual vacancy on the management committee under rule 21.